-2.7 Criticisms of SQL
+Criticisms of SQL

-Technically, SQL is a declarative computer language for use with "SQL databases".
-Theorists and some practitioners note that many of the original SQL features were inspired by, but in violation of, the relational model for database management and its tuple calculus realization.
-Recent extensions to SQL achieved relational completeness, but have worsened the violations, as documented in The Third Manifesto.
+Technically, SQL is a declarative computer language for use with "SQL bases".
+Theorists and some practitioners note that many of the original SQL were inspired by, but in violation of, the relational model for database magement and its tuple calculus realization.
+Recent extensions to SQL achieved completeness, but have worsened the violations, as documented in The Manifesto.